 In the first phase of our work on upgrading the furniture design standard, NYU’s decision making reflected their green values.
 They chose the greenest raw material for their residence hall furniture—solid hardwood.

-All of NYU’s furniture is FSC-certified Northern Red Oak.
-And FSC is the sustainability gold standard for wood furniture.
+All of NYU’s furniture is built out of FSC-certified Northern Red Oak.
+And FSC is the sustainability gold standard when it comes to wood furniture.

 Also, NYU is committed to supporting local businesses and works with organizations who operate within 500 miles of the school.
 This is another reason why DCI—a family run New Hampshire-based business—is such a good match for NYU.